Maryland men’s basketball snaps three-game losing streak with 75-45 win over St. Peter’s

 Prior to the game, it was announced that sophomore forward Julian Reese would be inactive because of a shoulder injury suffered during the Terps’ loss to UCLA over a week earlier.
 Head Coach Kevin Willard initially diagnosed the injury as a minor one, saying that Reese sitting out the second half was “cautionary.”

-Whether Reese’s absence Thursday was also a precaution or not is hard to determine, but his health moving forward will be paramount for an already-undersized Maryland team.
+Willard was unwilling to discuss Reese’s status following Thursday’s game, but his health moving forward will be paramount for an already-undersized Maryland team.
 The Terps were being out-rebounded 11-3 at one point in the first half and the final rebounding margin was 38-30 in favor of St. Peter’s — a number that would surely be wider if they were to be playing without Reese against a Big Ten opponent.

+“We’re just not a big team, so I don’t think we’re ever gonna be a great rebounding team, I think the goal is just to be a good rebounding team,” Willard said.

 In place of Reese, Graduate forward Patrick Emilien started the game.
 Junior guard Ian Martinez also started for the first time this season in place of Graduate guard Don Carey, who has a reputation as a knockdown shooter but has struggled from deep since joining the Terps as a transfer from Georgetown.